nestordemeure/nestordemeure.github.io/content/cooking/savoury/weekday_meal/gochujang_noodles.md

 * add one teaspoon of butter
 * mix on high heat until well coated
 * transfer to a bowl
-* optionaly sprinkle diced scallions on top
+* optionally sprinkle diced scallions on top

 ## Credits: